utkarshmall13/Field-Guide-ZSL/README.md

 ## Using the Code
 ---
 #### Training
-The [scripts]() directories provides useful commands for training and reproducing the results from the paper.
+The [scripts](https://github.com/utkarshmall13/Field-Guide-ZSL/tree/main/scripts) directory provides useful commands for training and reproducing the results from the paper.
 To train all the models for reproduction of the results use:
 ```
 bash train_models.sh {Dataset} # {Dataset} = CUB, SUN, AWA2